-- b.
-Contribute to independent funds to support broadband adoption at home and implement strategies to improve and expand Comcast's Internet Essentials program to all low-income families and individuals. - c.
+- a.
+Work with HUD, state and local housing agencies, and affordable housing stakeholders to implement broadband access in publicly-subsidized housing developments including public housing, Section 8, Low Income Housing Tax Credit, and others. - b.
+Contribute to independent funds to support broadband adoption at home and implement strategies to improve and expand Comcast's Internet Essential program to all low-income families and individuals. - c.
 Upgrade infrastructure in underserved areas and extend into unserved communities to improve broadband deployment, with special attention to low-income neighborhoods and multifamily buildings serving households below median income. - d.
-Ensure that provider-supported connectivity programs reach all people in need, especially seniors and people with disabilities who may not be captured by schoolrelated criteria for eligibility.
+Ensure that provider-supported connectivity programs reach all people in need, especially seniors and people with disabilities who may not be captured by school-related criteria for eligibility.